SamG101-Developer/SPP-Primer/Writerside/topics/10-1-Classes-Objects.md

 ### Class attributes
 Class attributes have a name and type.
 Because the name is a regular identifier (variable), it must be in snake_case.
+Attributes can also be assigned default values, with the `x: Str = ""` syntax.
+The type of the attribute, like with optional parameters, must still be specified, even though it can be inferred from the default value.
+This is to enforce consistency and readability, and if the default value is removed, no other changes must be made.

+Whilst the `Default` type can be superimposed over a class, it is not a compiler-known class, and doesn't have any extra semantics.

 ## Forward declaration
 Because the S++ compiler performs a "pre-pass", the symbols are already loaded in before any analysis begins.
 This